decentralized-identity/linked-vp/spec/spec.md

 DID documents and the verifiable credentials data model are highly structured.
 It is expected that any linked verifiable presentation and credential will be indexed.
 In addition, any verifiable credential must contain the identifier of the [issuer][issuer] that could also be de-anonymized and tracked by the publication of the credential.
-Therefore, [holders][holder] are _RECOMMENDED_ not to publish verifiable credentials that contain personally identifying data or data that can be used to correlate and track them or the [issuer][issuer].
+Therefore, [holders][holder] are _RECOMMENDED_ not to publish verifiable credentials that contain personally identifiable data or data that can be used to correlate and track them or the [issuer][issuer].

 ### Selective Disclosure